mishralikan88/Namaste-React-Updated_29_09_2024/Lead-Principal Engineer Interview-Question-Answers-Updated.md

 I design APIs with clear inputs and predictable outputs, keep them consistent, and make sure changes don’t break existing clients.
 This helps the API handle growth safely.
-I also make sure the API can handle more users as usage grows.
+I also make sure the API can handle/scale more users as usage grows.

 # 12. How do you handle API versioning?